 She has been constantly selected to show at the British Glass Biennale as well as other important exhibitions in the UK and has been selected for several important shows in Europe; representing British Glass makers at the most recent Coburg Glass Prize Germany, Modern Masters in Munich and she was one of twenty five selected makers representing British Glass at the Glazen Huis, Belgium Glass Museum.

-Elson is a sort after workshop leader and teacher most recently teaching at the Royal College of Art, Farnham University, Swansea Met and the Cork Sculpture Factory.
+Elson is a sought after workshop leader and teacher, most recently teaching at the Royal College of Art, Farnham University, Swansea Met and the Cork Sculpture Factory.
 Her works are in several private and public collections in USA, Japan, Hong Kong, Europe and the UK.

 Fiaz Elson was the subject of a solo presentation Light & Space in January 2018.